rackerlabs/rackspace-whitepapers/content/cloud-overview/networking-fundamentals.md

     00100100101011010000000000000000
     |-----------Payload------------|

-At this point, the magic happens!
-The kernel passes the packet to the tun0 interface to begin building the Data-Link layer, but instead of doing that, it takes the entire packet as-is and encrypts it as a new payload.
+At this point, the kernel passes the packet to the tun0 interface to begin building the data-link layer, but instead of doing that, it takes the entire packet as-is and encrypts it as a new payload.

     |------Encrypted Payload-------|
     |------Encrypted Payload-------|